carbon-io/carbond/docs/ref/carbond.security.Authenticator.rst

         :returns: An array of strings representing request headers.
         :rtype: string[]

         Gets the names of the request headers where authentication details can be found.
-Should be implemented by subclasses, for example: :attr:`~carbond.security.ApiKeyAuthenticator`
+Should be implemented by subclasses, for example: :attr:`~carbond.security.ApiKeyAuthenticator`.
+Must be implemented by subclasses which use headers other than the Authorization header.
+Otherwise the custom headers will be blocked by the Service.

-    .. function:: isRootUser(user)

-        :param user: An object representing a user
-        :type user: Object
-        :returns: ``true`` if the user is determined to be root, ``false`` otherwise.
-        :rtype: boolean

-        Checks if a user is root.

 Methods
 -------